mvaganov/CmdLineAsteroids/notes.md

 	D Dependency Inversion: Use abstractions so classes don't rely on specific implementations.

 ### voice
-Following these constraints generally reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in most situations.
+Following these constraints generally reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in a broad sense.
+This is good programming discipline.
 However, I intentionally break SOLID principles, also in support of reducing cognitive load, especially while doing game development.

-For game development, SOLID principles are more aspirational than necessary.
-Game development prioritizes rapid prototyping, user experience, runtime performance, in a typically financially under-resourced development environment.
-Game projects often suffer from poor engineering discipline as projects grow because of these other priorities.
-Game projects also often fail because those other priorities are not taken seriously.
-Understanding the nuanced value of software architecture is arguably more critical in game development, because of opportunity costs from the other priorities.

-As a general rule in my own programming, I don't apply "good architecture" design if it increases cognitive load without clearly helping code reuse.
+This is worth explaining.

 ### scene
-highlight 'S Single Responsibility'
+a black screen with a gray block of text near the bottom.
+The text is "good programming discipline" two more gray boxes of black text appear on top of the initial box, labeled "rapid prototyping" and "user experience" the black background seems to shrink as a red border grows from the edges of the screen. the resulting black background focuses around "rapid prototyping" and "user experience", with just a little bit of "good programming discipline" in the black legible space, and the rest obscured by red.

 ### voice
+During game development, SOLID principles, like most programming disciplines, are more aspirational than necessary.
+Game programming prioritizes rapid prototyping and user experience, while typically in a financially under-resourced environment.
+Unfortunately, game projects suffer and can fail from poor engineering discipline.
+And, game projects can also fail because the other priorities are not taken seriously.

+### scene
+"If a program is useful, it will have to be changed" -Edsger Dijkstra (1970s) "Good design is easy to change" -Kent Beck (1990s)

+### voice
+My opinion is that SOLID should be filtered through other simpler heuristics.

+Good code should be easy to change.
+Experience can teach you that following SOLID principles strictly can make code harder to change,

+Understanding the nuances of architecture decisions is arguably more important in game development, because opportunity costs take time away from good programming discipline.

+### scene
+show the SOLID screen again, the white text on black background defining each letter of the SOLID acronym. highlight 'S Single Responsibility'

+### voice
 Each class should clearly do one thing, to clarify purpose and reduce mental burden.
-This is an extension of the simpler "functions should only do one thing" ethic, which is largely a good heuristic that reduces cognitive load.
+This principle also extends to one function doing one thing, and even one file doing one thing.
+This is a good heuristic that reduces cognitive load in general.

-At least one of my classes is already bending Single Responsibility by handling varied functionality.
+I am bending Single Responsibility by handling varied functionality in a few classes.
 `DrawBuffer` does more than simply manage a buffer.
 	It has a partial class extension where scaled vector graphics rendering code exists.
 	The partial class extension is my compromise on design quality.
 I feel pressure to release this tutorial soon.
-	But because I understand that it's bad to have a class responsible for many different problems, I separate these problem spaces with separate files.
+	But because I understand that it's confusing to have many different problems solved in the same place, I separate these problem spaces with separate files.
 `MobileCircle` will also be responsible for a lot.
 It will be used for asteroids and for ammo pickups, with no additional sub-classing.
 	You'll see how I do that with metadata and lambda expressions.
-The `PolicyDrivenObjectPool` class could've been 3 classes, but I put it into one class and one file, intentionally.
+The `PolicyDrivenObjectPool` class could've been 3 classes, but I put it all into one class and one file, intentionally.
-`KeyInput` did break into multiple classes, because there are distinct conceptual units, and the `KeyDispatcher` part could enable more features in the future.
+I did break `KeyInput` into multiple classes, because there are distinct conceptual units, and the `KeyDispatcher` part could enable more features in the future.
 Still, all of those related classes are in one file.

-Breaking the Single Responsibility Principle in this way keeps file and class count lower, so it's easier for me to read my code, and easier to think about my project.
+Breaking the Single Responsibility Principle in this way keeps file and class count lower, so it's easier for me to read my code, easier to think about my project, and easier for you to copy it in this tutorial.

 ### scene
 highlight 'O Open-Closed'